Continuing from my last post

 On the other hand, everything changed in the mid-1980s with the advent of computer systems that would allow better coordination and dynamic changes in the production

-of a product -- that is, you could use information about the ecosystem and/or the production process itself to improve the process and inform future product iteration -- often producing superior products at cheaper costs.
+of a product -- that is, you could use information about the ecosystem and/or the production process itself to improve the process and inform future product iterations -- often producing superior products at cheaper costs.
 This new type of product management is often called product lifecycle

 The most commonly cited first example of this new discipline is the old American Motors Corporation's use of supply chain systems to produce the Jeep Grand Cherokee as a derivative of the Jeep Cherokee in 1985.
 From Sidney Hill, Jr.'s article